kylpo/notes/dev/Web-vs-Native.md

 I love stumbling on the random forum where total strangers are helping each other.
 Such an amazing thing.

+I really enjoy going down the rabbit hole.
+I love starting with a question, and taking the journey of cmd-clicking links, and seeing where it goes.

 ---

 Do you ever play a video game long enough to feel like you've completely it without actually getting to the ending?
 I never finished Final Fantasy 8 or 10.
 For whatever reason, I just got the point where I was happy with my journey, and emotionally done.